Perspectives from GTACC 2020 – Leading a Remote Workforce

 The GTACC Summit 2020 held on November 5 enabled leaders in the contact center industry to share our experience of leading through an unprecedented crisis and running ‘business as unusual’ during the last seven months.
 Here we’d like to share our key takeaways and perspectives from the conference, especially around inspiring sessions with Heather Arthur, Vice President, Rogers Customer Care Operations and Eric Scipio del Campo, Vice president Canada Contact Centres, Scotiabank, Sharon Stines, AVP Customer Care, AIR MILES Reward Program, Tony Porciello, Director Retail operations/Global Consumer Care, Spin Master and Mike Aoki, President, Reflective Keynotes.

 An agile approach and a connected culture will bounce you back from shocks

 When the going gets tough…it brings out the best in us!
 We’ve all been in rooms discussing ‘what if’ situations to create disaster recovery and business continuity plans, but almost none of them accounted for 100% impact on the entire operations at once.

 When governments announced almost worldwide lockdowns in response to Covid-19, the agility in our leadership and trust among our teams pulled us through the initial phases of the crisis.
 At ContactPoint 360, we put together a plan within 5 hours to transition our employees to work-at-home while addressing technological and personnel challenges.
-As Eric and Heather shared during the chat – companies that rapidly adjusted their policies, processes, and technologies kept their front-line employees engaged, informed, and empowered to keep the customers connected to their brand.
+As Eric and Heather shared during the chat – companies that rapidly adjusted their policies, processes, and technologies kept their front-line work from home employees engaged, informed, and empowered to keep the customers connected to their brand.